 - All two-dimensional art MUST BE SUITABLY WIRED FOR HANGING.
 ITEMS NOT PROPERLY WIRED WILL NOT BE ACCEPTED FOR THE

 - Maximum size for three-dimensional art is 36" x 36" x 36".

-Maximum weight for sculpture is 40 pounds per item.
-Larger sculptures must
+Maximum weight 40 pounds.
+Larger items must

 receive approval by the Equine Art Committee prior to entry.

 - All entries will be examined for compliance upon arrival.